casper-network/docs/source/docs/casper/workflow/staking.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-# How to Stake your CSPR
+# Delegating CSPR to a Validator

 ## 1. Introduction {#1-introduction}